deepasarojam-2024/UC-Berkeley-ML-AI/Practical Application III: Comparing Classifiers/README.md

 **Call duration is the most relevant feature**, meaning longer calls increase success.
 Secondly, **the month of contact**.
 Further analysis can show (Figure 6) that success is most likely to occur in the last month of each trimester (March, June, September, and December).
 Such knowledge can be used to shift campaigns to happen in those months.

 ## Data Understanding
 First, the dataset was analyzed in detail.
-The dataset contained 427K records, with 3 numerical and 13 categorical features: id, price, year, manufacturer, model, condition, cylinders, fuel, title_status, transmission, VIN, drive, size, type, paint_color, and state.
+The dataset contained 41188 records, with 10 numerical and 11 categorical features.

-With close consideration, outliers were identified for some of the features that would skew the data.
-To avoid any skewness, the outliers were removed.
-Identified duplicate VINs and those were removed first.
-Later, Nan's, and values like 'other' were removed/imputed.

-Visualized the data using a seaborn plot to understand each feature.
-- Of the Luxury brands, Ferrari was the most pricey with a price > 65K.
-- Of the Economy brands, Volkswagen was the most pricey with a price >12K.
-- The 'Other' transmission type was more pricey followed by `automatic` and then `manual`.
-I assume that the other category is unknown or data missing.
-- Fuel type `Diesel` was more pricey followed by `Electric`.
-Hybrid cars were the least.
-- `4WD` drive types were more pricey compared to `RWD` and `FWD`.
-- `PICKUP` cars were more pricey followed by `TRUCK`.
-- Most used cars were `OFFROAD` type followed by `CONVERTIBLE`.
-- There are cars with 0~100K price cars in the dataset.
-As the odometer reading increases, the price of the car decreases.

 ## Data Cleaning
-As part of data cleaning, we performed the below.
-- Dropped the id column since it's holding a unique identifier that has no predictive meaning
-- Dropped the size column since it's missing more than 70% of its data
-- Dropped duplicate VINs, with the assumption that no two cars can have the same VINs.
-- Dropped the VIN column after cleaning the duplicates, since it's just holding a unique identifier that has no predictive meaning
-- Removed odometer outliers and kept cars with odometer which is less than 500K
-- Removed cars with age > 80
-- Remove price outliers and keep cars with prices between 100 and 100,000 USD
-- Removed all title_status besides clean as 90% of data had `clean` title status.
-- Removed rows that contained other value
+There were no missing values in the data.
+Since there was no impact on the social and economic context attributes, these fields were dropped.

 ## Data Preparation
 In addition to outlier cleaning from the data understanding process, I've split the data into categorical, numerical, and ordinal features.
+- Numerical features: 'age', 'duration', 'campaign', 'pdays', 'previous'
+- Categorical features: 'job', 'marital', 'default', 'housing', 'loan'
+- Ordinal features: 'month', 'day_of_week'
+- Ohe features: 'education', 'poutcome', 'contact'

 Treated them with separate scaling, imputing, and encoding techniques.
 - **StandardScaler** - Standardize features by removing the mean and scaling to unit variance.